egzakt/UnifikMediaBundle/README.md

-FlexyMediaBundle
+UnifikMediaBundle
 =================

 Installation
 ----------------
 1. Install it via composer, load it in the kernel and load the routing
-2. Add '@FlexyMediaBundle/Resources/public/backend/js/dynamic_loader.js' in the javascript in the system bundle, since the media manager popup can be required the Dynamic Loader and it can be call everywhere in the backend
+2. Add '@UnifikMediaBundle/Resources/public/backend/js/dynamic_loader.js' in the javascript in the system bundle, since the media manager popup can be required the Dynamic Loader and it can be call everywhere in the backend

 Utilisation
 ----------------